-The news: One in five employers cover GLP-1 drugs for weight loss in 2025, and larger employers are more likely to cover these medications, per KFF’s latest Employer Health Benefits survey.
+The news: One in five employers cover GLP-1 drugs for weight loss in 2025, with larger employers more likely to cover these medications, per KFF’s latest Employer Health Benefits survey.

 Digging into the data: While all companies increased GLP-1 weight loss coverage (19% cover the drugs this year, up from 18% last year), large employers drove a substantial increase.